 SUSE Linux Enterprise Server is a highly-configurable Linux-based operating system which has been developed to provide a good level of security as required in commercial environments.
-It also meets all requirements of the Operating System Protection Profile together with the following extended packages specified for the OSPP [7]:
+It also meets all requirements of the Operating System Protection Profile [7].